 Superior sides like mashed potatoes, stuffing, rice, and steamed vegetables (adds both flavor and moisture).

 Stock is made similar to broth but includes simmering bones in addition to a variety of meats, vegetables, and spices in water.
 These ingredients also simmer for a longer period of time to enhance the flavor.

-The longer simmering time results in a full-bodied liquid with richer flavor.
+The longer simmering time results in a full-bodied richer flavor.

 Bone broth can be enjoyed in several ways.
 Some of our favorite ways to enjoy it are as: